layilin/SP23-33852/_annotations/book1_draft2.md

 [plant] 31.418n cherimoya. *Annona cherimola*, a fruit that originated in South America and is perhaps native to Ecuador.

 [plant] 31.418n wild pine-apple, or ananas bravo. *Bromelia pinguin*.
-Its native range includes Mexico and the tropical Americas.
+Its native range is Mexico and the tropical Americas.

 32.453 moon must blunt her horns.
 The pointed ends of the crescent moon are sometimes referred to as its horns.
 Grainger thus means that six moons or months must pass.